holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth-what-i-like}
 **What I like**

 * Its simplicity.
-There is one package to install on the Monitor.
-Nothing to install on the client machines.
-The Client just needs to have the Monitors SSH public key.
+There is one package to install on the Monitor and nothing to install on the client machines.
+The Client just needs to have the Monitor's SSH public key.
 You will need a Mail Transfer Agent on your Monitor if you do not already have one.
-My test machine (Linux Mint) did not have one.
-* Rather than just modifying the likes of `sha1sum` on the clients that Stealth uses to perform its integrity checks, Stealth would somehow have to be fooled into thinking that the changed hash of the `sha1sum` it has just copied to the Monitor is the same as the previously recorded hash that it did the same with.
+* Rather than just modifying the likes of `sha1sum` on the clients, which Stealth uses to perform its integrity checks, Stealth detection would have to be manipulated to seeing the changed hash of the `sha1sum`  just copied to the Monitor as the same as that of the previously recorded hash.
 If the previously recorded hash is removed or does not match the current hash, then Stealth will fire an alert off.
 * It is in the Debian repositories
 * The whole idea behind it.
-Systems being monitored give little appearance that they are being monitored, other than I think the presence of a single SSH login when Stealth first starts in the `auth.log`.
-This could actually be months ago, as the connection remains active for the life of Stealth.
-The login could be from a user doing anything on the client.
-It is very discrete.
+Systems being monitored with Stealth give little appearance that they are being monitored, other than the presence of a single SSH login when Stealth first starts in the `auth.log`.
+This will age quickly as the connection remains active for the life of Stealth.
+The login could be from a user doing anything on the client, it is very discrete.
-* Unpredictability of Stealth runs is offered through Stealthâ€™s `--random-interval` and `--repeat` options.
-E.g. `--repeat 60 --random-interval 30` results in new Stealth-runs on average every 75 seconds.
+* Unpredictability: Stealth offers `--random-interval` and `--repeat` options. `--repeat 60 --random-interval 30` results in new Stealth runs on an average of every 75 seconds.
 It can usually take a couple of minutes to check all the important files on a file system, so you would probably want to make the checks several minutes apart from each other.
-* Subscribes to the Unix philosophy: â€œdo one thing and do it wellâ€
+* Subscribes to the Unix philosophy: "do one thing and do it well"
-* Stealthâ€™s author is very approachable and open.
+* Stealth's author is very approachable and open.
 After talking with Frank and suggesting some ideas to promote Stealth and its community, Frank started a [discussion list](http://sourceforge.net/p/stealth/discussion/).
-Now that Stealth is moved to github, issues can be submitted easily.
+Now that Stealth has moved to GitHub, issues can be submitted easily.
 If you use Stealth and have any trouble, Frank is very easy to work with.

 **What I like less**

 * Lack of visible code reviews and testing.
-Yes it is in Debian, but so was [OpenSSL](http://heartbleed.com/) and [Bash](https://security-tracker.debian.org/tracker/CVE-2014-6271)
+Yes, it is in Debian, but so was [OpenSSL](http://heartbleed.com/) and [Bash](https://security-tracker.debian.org/tracker/CVE-2014-6271)
 * One man band.
-Support provided via one person alone via email, although now it is on github, it should be easier if / when the need arises.
-Comparing with the likes of Ossec which has [quite a few](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-ossec).
+Support is provided by one person alone via email, although now it is on GitHub, it should be easier if and when the need arises.
 * Lack of use cases.
-I did not see anyone using / abusing it.
-Although Frank did send me some contacts of other people that are using it, so again, a very helpful author.
-There is not much in the way of use cases on the interwebs.
+I did not see anyone using or abusing it, although Frank did send me some contacts of other people who are using it, so again, a very helpful author.
+There are not may use cases on the Internet.
 The documentation had clear signs that it was written and targeted people already familiar with the tool.
 This is understandable as the author has been working on this project for many years and could possibly be disconnected with what is involved for someone completely new to the project to dive in and start using it.
-In saying that, that is what I did and after a bit of struggling it worked out well.
+That is what I had to do, and after a bit of struggling, it worked out well.
+This is compared with the likes of Ossec which has [quite a few use cases](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-ossec).
 * Small user base, revealed by the [debian popcon](https://qa.debian.org/popcon.php?package=stealth).

 ##### Outcomes

-In making all of my considerations, I changed my mind quite a few times on which offerings were most suited to which environments.
+In making my considerations, I changed my mind quite a few times on which offerings were most suited to which environments.
 I think this is actually a good thing, as I think it means my evaluations were based on the real merits of each offering rather than any biases.

-The simplicity of Stealth, flatter learning curve and its over-all philosophy is what won me over.
-Although, I think if you have to monitor many Agents / Clients, then Ossec would be an excellent option, as I think it would scale well.
+The simplicity of Stealth, flat learning curve, and its overall philosophy is what won me over.
+Although, I think if you have to monitor many Agents and Clients, then OSSEC would be an excellent option, as it scales well.

 ##### Stealth Up and Running

-I installed stealth and stealth-doc via synaptic package manager.
-Then just did a `locate` for stealth to find the docs and other example files.
-The following are the files I used for documentation, how I used them and the tab order that made sense to me:
+I installed stealth and stealth-doc via the Synaptic package manager, then I just did a `locate` for stealth to find the docs and other example files.
+Following are the files I used for documentation, how I used them, and the tab order that made sense to me:

 1. The main documentation index:
 [file:///usr/share/doc/stealth-doc/manual/html/stealth.html](file:///usr/share/doc/stealth-doc/manual/html/stealth.html)